 Tamara Lynn Robert, RP, is a registered psychotherapist in private practice.
 She has 20 years experience working in health and social services with people who have been deeply impacted by trauma, grief, mental health issues and addictions.
 She works relationally through a cultural humility lens that embraces anti-oppressive, LGBTQ positive perspectives.

-Jacub Michael Fernandes, BA (Hons), RP, DipTIRP is a queer, trans man of colour practicing in Parkdale, Toronto and in Keswick, Georgina.
-He has a decade of experience working with marginalized communities and also has a private practice.
-He supports clients dealing with the impact of various trauma, including those related to mental health diagnoses, problematic substance use, singular and ongoing trauma, grief and loss, as well as relationships, identity and family issues.
+Jacub Michael Fernandes, BA (Hons), RP, DipTIRP is a registered psychotherapist practicing in Parkdale, Toronto.
+He is an addiction therapist within an agency serving marginalized communities and also has a private practice.
+He supports clients dealing with the impact of various trauma, including those related to mental health diagnoses, anxiety, depression, problematic substance use, singular and ongoing trauma and violence, grief and loss, as well as relationships, identity and family issues.
 He uses a feminist, client-driven, sex-positive, harm reduction framework.

 Students come to TIRP from across Ontario and from diverse social, cultural, educational, and professional backgrounds.